-Top Trail: Yardie Creek Walk Trail, Cape Range NP
+Top Trail: Yardie Gorge Trail, Cape Range NP

 About the Trail

-A 500 metre (½ hour return) walk meanders above the gorge's vertical red rock walls, overlooking Yardie Creek.
+A 1.2km (allow 40 minutes) Yardie Nature Walk meanders above the gorge's vertical red rock walls, overlooking Yardie Creek.
 It is initially an easy walk but becomes more difficult as you ascend the range.

-If you wish to add a further 1.5 kilometres (1½ hours return) to this walk, follow the track that leads from the end of the Yardie Creek Walk.
+If you wish to add a further 800 metres (allow 2 hours) to this walk, follow the track that leads from the end of the Yardie Nature Walk.

-The Yardie Creek walk trail is located in the spectacular Yardie Creek gorge, one hour's drive from Exmouth, Western Australia.
-Starting at river level the trail slowly climbs up the red rock cliffs of the gorge, becoming more difficult as you ascend the Range; however the views into the gorge are well worth the effort.
+The Yardie Gorge trail is located in the spectacular Yardie Creek gorge, one hour's drive from Exmouth, Western Australia.
+Starting at river level the trail slowly climbs up the red rock cliffs of the gorge, becoming more difficult as you ascend the Range; however, the views into the gorge are well worth the effort.

 Milyering, the National Park Visitor Centre features interpretive displays, audio-visual facilities and a library containing a wealth of information on the National and Marine Parks to help visitors appreciate the natural environment.
 National Park rangers are on site to assist with enquiries.

 The Department of Parks and Wildlife runs a daily gorge tour called Yardie Creek Gorge Tours.
-The tour takes 1 hour and is recommended tour.
+The tour takes one hour and is highly recommended.
 The times vary due to the tides.

 Please be sure to read our full Disclaimer relating to information provided on the Trails WA website.